 So any app that needs to handle private patient information must be HIPAA compliant as a minimum and achieve FHIR/FHIR.
 It is a compatible certification if it wants to move the needle (pun intended).

 Also Read: Healthcare App Development

 With the advancement of technology, it is pertinent to have secure and safe apps for patient care.
-Thus, the Health Insurance Portability and Accountability Act (HIPAA) designed to protect the patient’s private medical information.
+Thus, the Health Insurance Portability and Accountability Act (HIPAA) is designed to protect patients’ private medical information.

 Henceforth, any app developer creating apps that will use for storing, organizing, or managing information about a patient must follow these guidelines.
 This includes any app developers that contract with companies that may come across using this type of information with patients.

 Thus, it means your company may also have to ensure that the apps it develops are also HIPAA compliant if they are going to be used by patients.

 As an app developer the need for HIPAA compliance is as essential as a mobile application that maintains your business integrity, manages information and technology assets and safeguards data privacy.